grantcodes/terminally-pixelated/README.md

 - Webpack for JavaScript bundling
 - Browser sync for live reloading and development loveliness
 - Composer support
-- Flickity for beautiful sliders (beware of licenses with this)
 - Photoswipe for nice image zooming

 ## Getting started